cerpus/Edlib/docs/src/pages/pricing.md

 ---

 ### Need a Custom Quote?

-If you need something tailored specifically for your company, don't hesitate to reach out.
-We're happy to discuss your needs and provide a custom package that suits your business.
+If you need something tailored specifically for your company, don’t hesitate to reach out.
+Our team have a long built experience of developing educational solutions in cooperation with customers to support their needs.
+We’re happy to discuss your needs and provide a custom package that suits your business.